nguyensjsu/sp18-202-ninja/UserStories.md

-#### While brainstorming for creation of user stories, we followed a structured approach.
+While brainstorming for creation of user stories, we followed a structured approach.
 We first listed the features or elements that we could identify as part of the game.
 The game would consist of elements like:
+1. **Character/ Story**
-1. Character/ Story 1.1.
-Black Panther modeling 1.2.
-Animate Black Panther 1.3.
-Hurdles Modeling 1.4 Animate Hurdles 1.5 Aries(Enemy) Modeling
+    1. Black Panther modeling
+    2. Animate Black Panther
+    3. Hurdles Modeling
+    4. Animate Hurdles
+    5. Aries(Enemy) Modeling
+2. **Controls**
+    1. Input Methods
+    2. Navigation
-2. Controls 2.1.
-Input Methods 2.2.
-Navigation 2.3.
-Start and End Game
+    3. Start and End Game
+3.	**Interface**
+    1. Input methods
+    2. Multichannel
-3. Interface 3.1.
-Input methods 3.2.
-Multichannel 3.3.
-Loss of service / dysfunctional interface
+    3. Loss of service / dysfunctional interface
+4. **Rules**
+    1. Level Design
+    2. Navigation Design
-4. Rules 4.1.
-Level Design 4.2.
-Navigation Design 4.3.
-Score collection Design
+    3. Score collection Design
+5. **Music**
-5. Music 5.1.
-Audio Design
+    1. Audio Design
+6. **Display**
+    1. Background Design
+    2. Character Design
-6. Display 6.1.
-Background Design 6.2.
-Character Design 6.3.
-Start and End Screen design 6.4.
-Instruction Screen Design 6.5.
-Finalization of resolution and color scheme Minimum requirements:
+    3. Start and End Screen design
+    4. Instruction Screen Design
+    5. Finalization of resolution and color scheme Minimum requirements:
-7. Duration of game is … min.
-8. The delivery date or release date is …….
-9. Minimum feature set- Single player- one kind of obstacles- Become the King of Wakanda on the basis of the above analysis we have created three epic stories
+9. **Minimum feature set**- Single player- one kind of obstacles- Become the King of Wakanda on the basis of the above analysis we have created three epic stories

 ## Epic stories:
 1.	**As an actor (Black Panther)** in the game, I want to have a maximum score so that I can win the kingdom of Wakanda from Aries.